 You’ve put on pounds.
 Maybe developed a pooch you can’t get rid of.
 Could it be fibroids?
 Consultation with a doctor and radiological imaging are really the only ways to know for sure.
-But if you’ve been experiencing unexpected weight gain and haven’t changed your eating habits, if your stomach is expanding and you know you’re not pregnant, if you have abdominal bloating for no apparent reason…fibroids may be the cause.
+But if you’ve been experiencing unexpected weight gain and haven’t changed your eating habits, if your stomach is expanding and you know you’re not pregnant, if you have abdominal bloating for no apparent reasons- fibroids may be the cause.

 Fibroids can appear as a single large benign tumor, a cluster of small benign tumors, or mix of both.
 Despite extensive research, no one has isolated a specific cause for them.
 We do know they are linked to estrogen.
 Women with high estrogen levels tend to develop fibroids.
-It’s also suspected fibroids are hereditary.
-If your mother or grandmother had them, it’s very possible you will too.
-Certain ethnic groups are more prone to fibroid development than others.
-African-American women have the highest incidence of fibroids and fibroid issues.
+It’s also suspected that they are hereditary.
+If your mother or grandmother had them, it’s very possible you will develop fibroids as well.
+Certain ethnic groups are more prone to their development than others, such as African-American women, who have the highest incidence of fibroid related issues.

 Why do fibroids cause weight gain and abdominal bloating?
 Let’s start with the idea that fibroid tumors can be so tiny they are hardly detectable.
 But they have the capacity to grow very large, very fast.
 Estrogen surges, such as those during pregnancy, or pre-menopausal hormone swings, can cause a growth spurt.
 Environmental influences like diet or stress may play a part.
 Whatever the reason, suddenly, a fibroid that was no bigger than a pinhead, begins to grow.
 The larger it gets, the heavier it gets.
 As fibroids gain weight, you will too.

 More and more women are opting for an alternative, non-surgical approach called Uterine Fibroid Embolization.
 UFE is a low-trauma, minimally invasive procedure.
 It stops fibroids by restricting their blood supply.
-Fibroids can only grow when they have plenty of blood to bring them oxygen and nutrients.
+They can only grow when they have plenty of blood to bring them oxygen and nutrients.
 Starve a fibroid of blood, it begins to shrink and dwindle.
 Uterine Fibroid Embolization selectively targets the blood vessels feeding into each fibroid.
 By blocking blood in a very precise way, UFE eliminates the things they need to exist.
 Because embolization is very exact, it only blocks vessels supplying fibroids.
 Blood supply to the rest of the uterus is unaffected.